Do you have any question about this error?

 Solutions:

-- Authorization Check: Ensure that you have the necessary authorizations to access the object.
-You may need to consult with your SAP security team.
+- Authorization Check: Ensure that the user has the necessary authorizations to access the card file logs.
+Consult with your SAP security team if needed.

 Related Information: